-The trick is to grate it (I used 2 large zucchinis and grated them on my food processor), then combine the shredded zucchini in a bowl with a couple of tsps salt.
-Let sit for about 20 minutes to leach out the vegetable’s liquid (this will keep it from getting mushy when it cooks).
+The trick is to grate it (I used 2 large zucchinis and grated them on my food processor), then combine the shredded zucchini in a bowl with a couple of teaspoons of salt.
+Let it sit for about 20 minutes to leach out the vegetable’s liquid (this will keep it from getting mushy when it cooks).

 Squeeze the zucchini and discard any extra water, then toss it with 2 cups of shredded gruyere cheese.